gergokutu/substitution-TS/README.md

 * The key is case insensitive.

 ***************************************

+## TECHNOLOGIES
+- Typescript
+- Node.js
+- Jest

+## PROJECT SETUP
+You can clone the remote git repository to your computer with the following command using your terminal: git clone git@github.com:gergokutu/substitution-TS.git

+The previous command handles all the necessary npm packages.

 ## BRANCHING STRUCTURE
 - master > only features tested on development branch pulled here